You Earned a Ticket!

 Charter schools

 Charter schools are public schools that operate independently from their school district.
 About a tenth of students in California attend a charter school.
 We will explain much more about them in Lesson 5.5, but for now it's sufficient to know that they are open to any student in the district.
-In places where many families choose to enroll their children in charter public schools, notably San Francisco and Los Angeles, districts have developed unified school enrollment systems that include both district schools and charter schools.
+In places where many families choose to enroll their children in charter public schools, notably Oakland and Los Angeles, districts have developed unified school enrollment systems that include both district schools and charter schools.

 Magnet schools